This is Mine

 What truth inside me has been waiting to be claimed?

-What am I ready to say yes to—not later, but now?
+What am I ready to say yes to — not later, but now?

 Write it down.
-Speak it aloud.
-Let it echo.

-Because your truth is not a burden,
+Because your truth is not a burden.

-not too much.
+Not too much.

-It’s your lineage of becoming.
+It is your lineage of becoming.

 Own it with tenderness.